 Tea Tree Oil

 Benefits: Anti-microbial, blemish-fighting.
-The herbal remedy derived from tea tree leaves has antimicrobial and anti-inflammatory effects that help combat a range of germs, fungus, and bacteria, Geraghty says.
+The herbal remedy derived from tea tree leaves has antimicrobial and anti-inflammatory effects that help combat a range of germs, fungi, and bacteria, Geraghty says.
 "The fact that tea tree oil helps combat bacteria-driven acne means it may help reduce the inflammatory type of blemishes -- the tender pustules or inflamed pink papules," she says.
 But the topical treatment doesn't have much effect against deep cystic acne or comedones.
 Geraghty also warns about the potential for irritation when using tea tree oil on the skin.
 She suggests monitoring areas for signs of redness and a rash.
+Find it in skin treatments like masks for the face.

 A Final Note